 - For bagged or ready-to-eat, fresh-cut produce such as lettuce, spinach, and leafy green salad mixtures, there has been conflicting information.
 For example, do you re-wash bagged, ready-to-eat lettuce?
-In Food Protection Trends, November 2007, a new study was published with insight into the subject.
-A panel of 13 scientists with expertise in microbial safety of fresh produce reviewed recent research and guidelines for foodservice establishments and here's what they recommend:
+In Food Protection Trends, November 2007, a panel of 13 scientists with expertise in microbial safety of fresh produce reviewed research and guidelines for foodservice establishments; here's what they recommend:

 - Carefully read labels to determine whether a product is a raw agricultural commodity (e.g. hearts of romaine) that should be washed before consumption or a ready-to-eat (RTE) food product (e.g. pre-washed lettuce/leafy green salad).
-If the product is not labeled "washed", "triple washed", or "ready-to-eat", it must be washed before consumption.
+If the product is not labeled "washed," "triple washed," or "ready-to-eat," it must be washed before eating.

-- RTE lettuce/leafy green salads should be shipped, stored, and displayed under refrigeration.
+- Ready-to-eat lettuce/leafy green salads should be shipped, stored, and displayed under refrigeration.

-- RTE lettuce/leafy green salad shipping containers may become contaminated during transport and storage so inspect cartons or bags upon receipt and reject any that show evidence of mishandling.
+- Ready-to-eat lettuce/leafy green salad shipping containers may become contaminated during transport and storage so inspect cartons or bags upon receipt and reject any that show evidence of mishandling.

-- Before handling RTE lettuce/leafy green salads, wash hands thoroughly for 20 seconds with soap and warm water.
+- Before handling ready-to-eat lettuce/leafy green salads, wash hands thoroughly for 20 seconds with soap and warm water.
 Rewash hands as necessary.

 - Use a barrier like single use gloves or an appropriate clean, sanitized utensil to handle and dispense fresh-cut lettuce/leafy green salads.

-- The Food and Drug Administration (FDA) recently made the decision to allow food producers of fresh spinach and iceberg lettuce to use irradiation to kill micro-organisms like E.coli and salmonella which cause foodborne illness in humans.
+The Food and Drug Administration (FDA) allows food producers of fresh spinach and iceberg lettuce to use irradiation to kill micro-organisms like E.coli and salmonella, which cause foodborne illness in humans.